 It causes the same symptoms as a mechanical (physical) bowel obstruction.

 - abdominal surgery

 - some medicines, such as opioids

 To diagnose bowel obstruction, your doctor will likely:

-- ask you questions about your health
+- ask you questions about your health and symptoms

 - examine your abdomen

-- run some blood tests
+- refer you for blood tests

 - Your urine output may be monitored.

 - You may get fluids through an intravenous (IV) drip.